Growth and innovation mark Medical Center and College of Medicine's 2016-17 fiscal year

-- U.S. News and World Report 2017 “Best Hospitals” rankings in four specialties for Penn State Children’s Hospital and two specialties for the Medical Center.
+- U.S. News and World Report 2017 “Best Hospitals” rankings in four specialties for Penn State Health Children’s Hospital and two specialties for the Medical Center.

 - A third consecutive designation as a Magnet hospital, the highest national honor for nursing excellence.

-- Another prestigious three-star rating from the Society of Thoracic Surgeons for the congenital heart surgery program at Penn State Children’s Hospital.
+- Another prestigious three-star rating from the Society of Thoracic Surgeons for the congenital heart surgery program at Penn State Health Children’s Hospital.

 While learning about the modern physical venues where care happens is important for today's medical learners, so is the fact that technology is being used in new ways every day to enhance and enable better care at greater convenience for patients.
 The past year has been marked by enhanced access to the Medical Center's services in innovative ways that don't always require travel.
 The organization has grown a robust and evolving telemedicine program, which allows: